And you thought Life was a bitch.

 - At the funeral, Frankie thinks that Ashley and Ashlyn are dead because of him.
 When Julie asks why, he tells her that if men like him didn't see women as nothing but sex-toys, they wouldn't try so hard to look good by going on diets, exercising, and (in Ashley and Ashlyn's case, which is what led to their deaths), tanning.
 Too bad he ruins the moment when he tries to kiss Julie seconds later.

-- Ian makes some pretty good points about how vague the concept of "signs of death" is, pointing out that virtually anything could be interpreted as a sign if you're looking hard enough.
+- Ian makes some pretty valid points about how vague the concept of "signs of death" is, pointing out that virtually anything could be interpreted as a sign if you're looking hard enough.

 - Lovable Jock: Kevin